Vertexwahn/rules_qt6/README.md

  </a>

 This would not have been possible without all the effort from the contributors of this and the related projects.
-Some inital work of the related projects dates back more than ten years by now.
+Some initial work of the related projects dates back more than ten years by now.